mde/ejs/tutorial.md

 #### Optional: check out your app on a mobile phone

--   point your mobile phone's browser to your computer on port 4000
--   OR open up your favorite phone simulator and go to [http://localhost:4000](http://localhost:4000)
+-   Open up your favorite phone simulator and go to [http://localhost:4000](http://localhost:4000)
 -   OR resize your browser to at most 480px wide
+-   OR set your app to listen on an external IP address and use your actual phone

 ### Resource